Joe Thompson (pilot): Military service

-Training
+Serving with the RAF

-For over a year, Thompson advanced through various training centers, each with increasing flying skill requirements, from Hicks Field to Randolph Field, both in Texas.
-He was at Randolph when Pearl Harbor was attacked.
-He received his commission as a second lieutenant, then entered extended training in aerial reconnaissance.
 In September, 1942, he was deployed to England.
-About this time, the German Luftwaffe greatly outnumbered the RAF and the RAF suffered heavy losses, to the extent that its attrition outstripped the production of new aircraft and the training of pilots.
+About this time, the German Luftwaffe greatly outnumbered the Royal Air Force (RAF) and the RAF suffered heavy losses, to the extent that its attrition outstripped the production of new aircraft and the training of pilots.
 Thompson was one of the American pilots assigned to shore up the RAF's lost personnel.
 He was not formally trained as a fighter pilot and said, "I was in no way ready for combat".
 Nevertheless, he was assigned to the 66th RAF Squadron and received on-the-job training to provide escort for B–25s and other bombers.
 In this endeavor protecting the bombers, the pilots flew Supermarine Spitfires in three rows of four, above the bombers they were protecting.
 From this position, they could dive down and gain valuable speed to catch and surprise the German pilots.
 Many of these RAF pilots were seasoned veterans who had fought in the Battle of Britain in 1940, and Thompson learned much from them.
 "I was flying with the best", he said.
 He soon realized that being the greenhorn American, he was always assigned to the top row of the flight group, the last to go down to engage the enemy.